 The masonry splash wall at the southern side of the root of the pier (Asset Ref.
 No. 121AB901B0702C05), appeared in fair condition although there were several sections of damaged concrete coping and the masonry facing appeared heavily weathered/abraded.
-Beach levels were typically approx. 1m lower than 2016.
+Beach levels were typically approx. 0.5m higher than 2018.